 - a.
 Students with COVID-19 symptoms are to remain home (see Appendix B). - b.
 Students with COVID-19 related symptoms at school - i.
 Schools are to designate an isolation area within the school for students who are displaying COVID-19 related symptoms. - ii.
 Schools are to isolate the student and have the student picked up by parent or guardian. - iii.
 In the event that a parent/guardian cannot retrieve the student promptly the school will place the student in the designated isolation area to limit physical contact from others until retrieved. - iv.
 Physical distancing between the student who is exhibiting symptoms of COVID-19 and the staff member should be maintained as much as feasible at all times.
 Staff must wear a mask and face shield during all interactions with the student to avoid contact.
 The student will also be provided with a mask, if they are not wearing one at the time, and be required to wear a mask during the duration of the time in the isolation area.
-The student will be supervised at all times. - v.
-School Admin will call the Local Public Health contact to provide notification of the student being removed from '1the school as per Government of Saskatchewan directives.
-Public health will provide further directions to the school. - c.
-Self-monitor and isolation definitions, processes and guidelines for students are outlined in Appendix B.
+The student will be supervised at all times. - c.
+Self-monitor and isolation definitions, processes and guidelines for students are outlined in Appendix B. - d.
+Schools are to develop and communicate orderly entrance plans for students at the start of the day and departure plans for the end of the day to minimize physical contact and prevent congestion of common or shared areas within the school. - e.
+Hand Hygiene: - i.
+Gloves are not recommended over proactive hand hygiene practices. - ii.
+Each time a student enters the classroom it is expected that they will use hand sanitizer - iii.
+Hand sanitizer, in bulk format, will be provided for students at schools.
+School and Divisional communications will encourage students and staff to bring their own personal hand sanitizer.